“The creator made Italy from designs by Michelangelo” – Mark Twain

 Unfortunately, there is no airport on the Amalfi Coast.

-This means you will have to land at the next best place, which’s the Naples Capodichino International Airport.
+This means you will have to land at the next best place, the Naples International Airport.
 From there, you can get to the town of Sorrento and reach the Amalfi Coast either by:

-- An Alibus Bus – which you can board at the airport (tickets around EUR 5 – it can be purchased directly through the driver or online).
+- An Alibus Bus – which you can board at the airport (tickets around EUR 5 – can be purchased directly through the driver or online).
 It will lead you to the Trenitalia railway station in Piazza Garibaldi, Central Naples.
 Travel all the way to Sorrento, where you catch your last bus to Amalfi Coast.
 Yes, it’s quite the journey.

 Tip – try to grab the seats on the right to fill your visual senses with beautiful sceneries.